ldn-softdev/jtc/README.md

 e. `[name]`: select/address a node whose label is `"name"`

-in order to understand better how the walk path works, let's run a series of cli in a slow-motion, gradually adding lexemes to the path one by one, perhaps with the option `-l` to see also the labels (if any) of the selected elements:
+in order to understand better how the walk-path works, let's run a series of cli in a slow-motion, gradually adding lexemes to the path one by one, perhaps with the option `-l` to see also the labels (if any) of the selected elements:

 ```bash